appstract/laravel-blade-directives/README.md

 ### @routeis

 Checks if the current route name is equal to the given parameter.
+You can use a wildcard like "blog.post.*".

 ```blade
 @routeis('webshop.checkout')